ClebSantos404/Clebsantos404/README.md

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&color=0e0872&height=120&section=header"/>

-<h1 align="center" > Oi eu sou o Cleb, Estudante de Desenvolvimento Front-end! <br> </h1>
+<h1 align="center" > Hi, I am Cleb, student of Front-end Web Developer! <br> </h1>
-<p>Tenho um desejo enorme de ser um programador de Games, mas primeiro a gente começa do básico.
-Sou de Recife-PE, gosto muito de ler livros de autoconhecimento e assistir conteúdo relacionados a games e programação, mas no momento meu foco total é em estudar.<p>
+<p>I have a desire in developer ideas, but first we start on the basic. i'm from Recife-PE, I like really to read books of self knowledge and watch content related the games and developer, but in this moment my focus total is for studying.<p>

  <div>
 <img align="center" alt="cleb-HTML" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-original.svg">